tektoncd/community/teps/0090-matrix.md

 The following are out of scope for this TEP:

-1. Terminating early when one of the `TaskRuns` or `Runs` created in parallel fails.
-As is currently, running `TaskRuns` and `Runs` have to complete execution before termination.
-2. Configuring the `TaskRuns` or `Runs` created in a given `matrix` to execute sequentially.
+1. Configuring the `TaskRuns` or `Runs` created in a given `matrix` to execute sequentially.
 This remains an option that we can explore later.
-3. Excluding generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
+2. Excluding generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
 This remains an option we can explore later if needed.
-4. Including generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
+3. Including generating a `TaskRun` or `Run` for a specific combination in the `matrix`.
 This can be handled by adding the items that produce that combination into the `matrix`.
 This remains an option we can explore later if needed.
-5. Supporting producing `Results` from fanned out `PipelineTasks`.
+4. Supporting producing `Results` from fanned out `PipelineTasks`.
 We plan to address this after [TEP-0075][tep-0075] and [TEP-0076][tep-0076] have landed.

 ### Requirements